eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 it's way past time for a progress report!
 Since the release is nearly ready, this is going to have to take the form of a summary of what we've been working on.
-Well, that's a daunting task, since we've already closed almost 650 issues in the compiler and language module, and 300 in the IDE.
+Well, that's a daunting task, since we've already closed more than 650 issues in the compiler and language module, and 300 in the IDE.
 Phew!

 The top priorities for Ceylon 1.1 were: